tagnja/blog/source/draft/mysql-high-performance-optimizing-schema.md

 - Conclusion
 - References

+This post is talking about MySQL schema optimization, if you are familiar with this topic, you can go to the conclusion part that's a good summary of the schema optimization of MySQL that may give you some enlightenment.

 Good logical and physical design is the cornerstone of high performance, and you must design your schema for the specific queries you will run.
 This often involves trade-offs.
 For example, a denormalized schema can speed up some types of queries but slow down others.
 Adding counter and summary tables is a great way to optimize queries, but they can be expensive to maintain.